Art & Adventure in Morocco

 In the morning, we will drive to a nearby women’s weaving cooperative that uses natural dyes in their traditional Glaoui/Ait Ouaouzguite weavings.
 We will eat with local artisans and experience the weaving process from start to finish.
 This will be followed by a free afternoon to relax by the pool or explore the ancient medina of Ait Ben Haddou and hike through the streets to the top of the old city, which provides the best view of the valley below.

 HIGHLIGHTS: Hike in Boumalne gorge, travel through Morocco's route of one thousand Kasbahs.

-Drive through Ouarzazate, where Morocco’s film industry is based and continue onwards through the Valley of Roses until we arrive at the Boumalne Gorge.
+We'll drive through Ouarzazate, the heart of Morocco’s film industry, and continue onwards through the Valley of Roses until we arrive at the Boumalne Gorge.
 We will stop along the way for lunch, to visit an artisan that makes traditional daggers, to experience the Kasbahs along the Route des Milles Kasbahs, and to stretch our legs for a sunset hike upon arrival in Boumalne Gorge.

 ACCOMMODATIONS: Family hotel at the top of the Boumalne gorge.

 HIGHLIGHTS: Camel trek, dinner in the dunes, stargazing

 Early morning optional hike in the Boumalne Gorge for folks who want to take in the scale of the gorge from the river bed.
 We’ll eat an early lunch before heading to the desert, arriving just in time to catch a sunset camel ride.
 We’ll spend the evening glamping in the desert under the full night sky; there will be drumming and music around a campfire at night.